social media marketing

 Small business owners with limited time and resources can be seduced by the promises of ‘time-saving’ practices.
 And while a few are useful, many will result in your feed being filled with automated ‘thank-you for following’ messages and content that is not relevant to your brand or audience.

-Whether you are the 26% of businesses already using social media marketing, or the 74% of companies who plan to do so 2016 (ReachLocal 2016), be wary of making the social media fails we have outlined below:
+So if you are part of the 80% of businesses already using social media marketing, or about to embark on your company social media journey, be wary of making the social media fails we have outlined below:

 9 Social Media Fails: